Introduction to the method of multiple scales: The multiple scale method for Maxwell's equations

 The amplitude $A$ determines the electric and magnetic fields through the identities

-The equations (\ref{Eq6.100}) and (\ref{Eq6.101}) are the key elements in a fast numerical scheme for linearly polarized wave packet solutions to Maxwell's equations.
-Wave packets of circular polarization or arbitrary polarization can be treated in an entirely similar manner as can sums of different polarized wave packets.
+The equations (\ref{Eq8.100}) and (\ref{Eq8.101}) are the key elements in a fast numerical scheme for linearly polarized wave packet solutions to Maxwell's equations.
+Wave packets of circular polarization or arbitrary polarization can be treated in an entirely similar manner, as can sums of different polarized wave packets and materials with nontrivial magnetic response.

-We of course recognize the amplitude equation (\ref{Eq6.100}) as the 3D nonlinear Schrodinger equation including group velocity dispersion.
-As we have seen before, an equation like this can be solved as an ordinary initial value problem if we first use (\ref{Eq6.99}) to make the term containing a second derivative\ with respect to time into one containing only space derivatives.
+The reader will of course recognize the amplitude equation (\ref{Eq8.100}) as the 3D nonlinear Schrodinger equation including group velocity dispersion.
+As we have seen before, an equation like this can be solved as an ordinary initial value problem if we first use (\ref{Eq8.99}) to make the term containing a second derivative\ with respect to time into one containing only a first derivative with respect to time.

 The derivation of the nonlinear Scrodinger equation for linearly polarized wave packets I have given in this section is certainly not the fastest and simplest way this can be done.
-The main aim in this section was to illustrate how to apply the multiple scale method for vector PDEs in general, not to do it in the most effective way possible for the particular case of linearly polarized electromagnetic wave packets.
+The main aim in this section was to illustrate how to apply the multiple scale method for vector PDEs in general, not to do it in the most effective way possible for the particular case of linearly polarized electromagnetic wave packets in non-magnetic materials.
+If the material has a significant magnetic response, a derivation along the lines given is necessary.

 All the essential elements we need in order to apply the method of multiple scales to problems in optics and laser physics, and other areas of science too, are at this point known.
 There are no new tricks to learn.
 Using the approach described in these lecture notes, amplitude equations can be derived for most situations of interest.
 Applying the method is mechanical, but for realistic systems there can easily be a large amount of algebra involved.
-This is unavoidable, solving nonlinear partial differential equations, even approximately, is hard.
+This is unavoidable; solving nonlinear partial differential equations, even approximately, is hard.

 In these lecture notes we have focused on applications of the multiple scale method for time-propagation problems.
 The method was originally developed for these kind of problems and the mechanics of the method is most transparent for such problems.
 However the method is by no means limited to time propagation problems.